DonaldWhyte/mocking-in-rust-using-double/contents.md

 [NEXT]
 #### 1. Rust Stable First

-Almost all mocking libraries require nightly.
+Most mocking libraries require nightly.

 _note_
 The vast majority of other mocking libraries that use nightly compiler plugins.
 This gives them more flexibility at the cost of restricting the user to nightly Rust.